-I therefore added a tent and very basic camping equipment to my backpack so I could make walks which were out of the way of people.
+I therefore added a tent and very basic camping equipment to my backpack.
+I wanted to walk in unpopulated, out of the way places.

-Now I have had a little time to reflect I note that it is also a Roman Catholic country, like Spain and other countries I have walked in, so perhaps that was one of the unconscious reasons.
+Now I have had a little time to reflect I note that it is also a Roman Catholic country, like Spain and other countries I have walked in, so perhaps that was one of the unconscious reasons I was so drawn to it.
 I was christened into the Church of England and I walk pilgrimage, however I am not religious.
-I do not attend church (although I sit in on Mass or the services when staying in a monastery or temple as I think that is respectful and integral to the place), but I am a lay member of a Buddhist Sangha in Edinburgh; and I practice Shiatsu which is based on Japanese and Chinese Taoism and which I consider to be a type of spiritual way: a particular approach to being in the world and relating to others.
+I do not attend church (although I sit in on Mass or the services when staying in a monastery or temple as they are integral to the place and I think that is respectful), but I am a lay member of a Buddhist Sangha in Edinburg, and I practice Shiatsu which is based on Japanese and Chinese Taoism and which I consider to be a type of spiritual way, a particular approach to being in the world and relating to others.

-It is also a country which is most aware of its natural inhabitants.
+It is a country which is most aware of its natural inhabitants.
 If you are not Irish and have not been here all your life, perhaps you are native but have lived away for a long while, you are liable to be called a ‘blow in’.
-In this way Ireland is again similar to Scotland where I have lived for 30 years, but where I will always be a foreigner too, born as I was in England.
+In this way Ireland is again similar to Scotland where I have lived for 30 years but where I will always be a foreigner, born as I was in England.

 I have had a number of fascinating conversations with people about this topic: about their relationship to their place of birth; the differences between the places they have lived and the languages they speak; their inherited nationalities and those of their family.
 Being a bit of a traveller these days myself (I have been home and away at roughly 3 monthly intervals for the last two years), I have some direct experience of this, but mine is a more temporary exploration and search, an opportunity to take myself to some (especially rural) places where I have the space and time to think and reflect.

-There are times when I get panicky or scared that I will have nowhere to sleep, and there was one day when I went around from place to place asking for accommodation and felt pretty upset, but on the whole the pluses far outweighed the minuses.
+Occasionally there were times when I travel and get panicky or scared that I will have nowhere to sleep, and there was one day in Ireland when I went around from place to place asking for accommodation and felt pretty upset, but the pluses far outweigh the minuses.
 I don’t take risks because I want to live a long life and return home afterwards to see family and friends!